YonatanKoral/ledscape/README.md

 ####Installing a compatible Linux version

-If you have an incompatible version currently installed or just want to start with a clean install of to the most recent compatible version, you can follow the instuctions here under "Update board with latest software"...
+If you have an incompatible version currently installed or just want to start with a clean install of to the most recent compatible version, you can follow the instructions here under "Update board with latest software"...

 http://beagleboard.org/getting-started